 Bogus claims to be thrown out as government steps up insurance fraud crackdown

-- Ministry of Justice, The Rt Hon Chris Grayling MP, and Robert Goodwill MP
+- Ministry of Justice, The Rt Hon Chris Grayling, and Robert Goodwill

 - Part of:

 - Claims Management Regulator press releases and news stories

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Honest motorists will benefit from a major new government crackdown on insurance fraud with new measures announced by Justice Secretary Chris Grayling.